mercadolibre/ruby-sdk/README.md

        clone repository
        https://github.com/mercadolibre/ruby-sdk.git

+## Using Bundler

+Add it to your Gemfile:

+    gem 'meli', '~> 0.0.1'

+And then install

+    bundle install

 ## How do I use it?

 The first thing to do is to instance a ```Meli``` class.
 You'll need to give a ```clientId``` and a ```clientSecret```.
 You can obtain both after creating your own application.
 For more information on this please read: [creating an application](http://developers.mercadolibre.com/application-manager/)